gembarrett/coconduct-builder/specs.md

 - specify examples of unacceptable behaviour
 - include process for users to suggest/submit additional resources
 - explain why a resource is included in additional reading
+- divide by short version and long version for UX readability
+- separate document for reporting process - different audience

 ## User stories
 As a conference organiser who has implemented a Code of Conduct before, I want to learn how to build a more diverse environment at my conference.